Sirrah91/Asteroid-spectra/README.md

 Trained models for determining mineralogical properties can be found in ./Models/.
 See README.md in the folder for details about the models.

 Used dataset and their metadata are stored in ./Datasets/.
 Mineral and elemental analytical data used as input during training, validation, and testing are in **combined-denoised-norm.npz**.
 Taxonomy data are in **asteroid_spectra-reduced-denoised-norm.npz**.
 The relevant metadata and detailed mineral and chemical analyses used to derive training input analytical data are stored in table **Sample_Catalogue.xlsx**.
 See the corresponding README.md for more details.

-The models can be run via a user-friendly web tool at https://sirrah.pythonanywhere.com.

 For any questions or comments, contact me at david.korda@asu.cas.cz.